edstennettackee/edstennett/_posts/2018-02-22-three-user-problems.md

 Overnight, the yellow was gone and was replaced by a white background.
 The result; eBay received thousands upon thousands of complaints, hate letters, support tickets, emails and phone calls against the change.
 For what was perceived by eBay as a very simple, low risk change, turned out to be nightmare.
 The yellow background returned and peace was restored.

-Interestingly thought, eBay's engineering team actually worked on an algorithm that, over the course of a year, would lighten the yellow background until it was eventually white.
+Interestingly though, eBay's engineering team actually worked on an algorithm that, over the course of a year, would lighten the yellow background until it was eventually white.

 The outcome?
 No one complained.